cbcrg/tcoffee/docs/tcoffee_installation.rst

 ::

   foo.pl -p <method> -d <db> -i <infile> -o <outfile> -m 7
-  - method can either be blastp or psiblast
+  - "method" can either be blastp or psiblast
-  - infile is a FASTA file
+  - "infile" is a FASTA file
-  - -m 7 triggers the XML output, T-Coffee parses both the EBI XML and the NCBI XML outputs
+  - "-m 7" triggers the XML output, T-Coffee parses both the EBI XML and the NCBI XML outputs

 If foo.pl behaves differently, the easiest will probably be to write a wrapper around it so that wrapped_foo.pl behaves like BLASTPGP.